Effort underway to keep Sheepford Road Bridge open, but officials say it may be too expensive

 “We’ve been here since 1958 and there’s been a lot of changes,” said George Page, who lives near the Sheepford Road Bridge.

-George Pane is one of several Lower Allen and Fairfield township residents who don’t want the Sheepford Road Bridge to close.
+Page is one of several Lower Allen and Fairview township residents who don’t want the Sheepford Road Bridge to close.

 “We go to church every Sunday morning this way,” said Page.